 Kentucky Communications Network Authority Created to Manage Statewide Broadband Network

-The Kentucky Communications Network Authority (KCNA) and its Board will manage and oversee the KentuckyWired network, the Commonwealth's open-access broadband network.
+The Kentucky Communications Network Authority (KCNA) and its Board manages and oversees the KentuckyWired network, the Commonwealth's open-access broadband network.
 KentuckyWired is focused on meeting current needs for government locations, but more importantly, positioning Kentucky to be a national leader in high-capacity Internet service connections which promote economic development, enhance education and research capabilities, ensure public safety, improve healthcare delivery, and augment connectivity for libraries and communities.

 A public-private partnership with Macquarie Capital has been established to design, build, operate, and maintain the network for 30 years.
-KentuckyWired is unique in that it will be an "open access" network.
-This means cities, partnerships, private companies or other groups may acquire access to these "middle-mile" lines, but the network will not be providing "last mile" services, or the lines that run to individual homes or businesses.
+KentuckyWired is unique in that it is an "open access" network.
+This means cities, partnerships, private companies or other groups may acquire access to these "middle-mile" lines, but the network does not provide "last mile" services - the lines that run to individual homes or businesses.